Jessecar96/SteamDesktopAuthenticator/README.md

 **All data is stored in the `maFiles` folder where you extracted the program to.
 This contains your sensitive Steam account details.
 You should back this up, and NEVER share it with someone else.**

+**When updating, make sure to save your `maFiles` folder.
+You can just replace all the exe and dll files over the old ones and you'll be fine.**

 ## Features:
 - Generate login codes and confirm trades on multiple Steam accounts with ease.
 - Enable Steam's mobile auth on new accounts.